 I started having pain in my leg and thigh, my primary doctor told me it could be from my fall or the the boot I was was wearing, he gave me pain med and cortisone injections that was helping.
 WC doctors told me it was due to old age and refuse to take e-ray or exam me.
 I was only examined by his...
 Read more »

 Sorry to hear of your injury.
 I am not sure what you mean by "proof" and who is denying your ability to be seen by a physician.
 It is also unclear if your two injuries occurred with the same employer.
-There is a statute of limitation on workers' compensation in Florida and thus my advice is that...Read more »
+There is a statute of limitation on workers' compensation in Florida and thus my...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.